Senior Taliban commanders and government officials say “exploratory” talks were held over past six months.

 |The Taliban has been battling the Pakistani army in the country’s northwest for the last four years [EPA]|

 A spokesman for the Pakistani Taliban has denied earlier claims that the group was in talks with the government in Islamabad.

-Sunday’s announcement by Ehsanullah Ehsan, spokesman for the Pakistani wing of the group, comes a day after Maulvi Faqir Mohammed, deputy chief of the group, said it had commenced peace talks with the Pakistani government.
+Sunday’s announcement by Ehsanullah Ehsan, spokesman for the Pakistani wing of the group, comes a day after Maulvi Faqir Mohammed, deputy chief of the Pakistani Taliban, said the group had commenced peace talks with the Pakistani government.

-“Talks by a handful of people with the government cannot be deemed as the Taliban talking,” Ehsan told The Associated Press news agency by telephone from an undisclosed location.
+“Talks by a handful of people with the government cannot be deemed as the Taliban talking,” Ehsan told The Associated Press by telephone from an undisclosed location.

-Ehsan said there would be no talks with the government until it agrees to impose Islamic law.
+Ehsan said there would be no talks with the government until Islamabad agreed to impose Sharia law.

-The conflicting claims of the past two days are seen as a sign of splits within the movement, which could make it even more difficult for the Pakistani state to negotiate an end to its bloody four-year battle with the fighters.
+The conflicting claims of the past two days are seen as a sign of splits within the movement, which could make it even more difficult for the Pakistani state to negotiate an end to the bloody four-year battle between the fighters and government.

 ‘Give peace a chance’